magnific0/uzblicious/README.md

 About
 --------------

-uzblicious (usable-icious) is a script designed to integrate Delicious bookmarking service with the uzbl browser.
-It also aims at replacing and integrating the search and launch functionality of UZBL.
+uzblicious (usable-icious) is a script that integrates Delicious bookmarking service with uzbl.
+It also aims at replacing and integrating the search and launch functionality of uzbl.
+You can open a bookmark, follow an url or search the web all from within the same command!

 Features
 --------------